Victoria Legrand: Career

-In 2004, Legrand met Baltimore native Alex Scally, and they quickly formed a two-piece band.
-Legrand often mentions how organically they work together, and how, in Scally, she found her "musical soulmate."
-The two have recorded eight studio albums as Beach House: Beach House (2006), Devotion (2008), Teen Dream (2010), Bloom (2012), Depression Cherry (2015), Thank Your Lucky Stars (2015), 7 (2018), and Once Twice Melody (2022); as well as an EP, Become (2023).
+In 2004, Legrand met Baltimore native Alex Scally, through a mutual friend.
+At around this time, both were also part of a band called Daggerhearts, which would end up disbanding in late 2005 due to dysfunctionality.
+Wanting to form a new band feeling as though they both "grew out of [Daggerhearts]," they began writing music together, often spending time at Scally's house.
+Apart from writing music during this time, Legrand worked as a waitress at a Mexican restaurant in Baltimore and continued to do so until 2008.
+Legrand often mentions how organically they work together, and how in Scally, she found her "musical soulmate."
+Since the band's formation, they have released eight studio albums as part of their discography: Beach House (2006), Devotion (2008), Teen Dream (2010), Bloom (2012), Depression Cherry (2015), Thank Your Lucky Stars (2015), 7 (2018), and Once Twice Melody (2022); as well as an EP, Become (2023).